 Definition of Done Can Evolve Over Time

 You can think of the definition of done as defining the state of the work at the end of the sprint.
 Many teams start out with a definition of done that doesn't end in a state where all features are completed to the extent that they could go live or be shipped.
 For some, real impediments might prevent them from reaching this state at the start of development, even though it is the ultimate goal.
-For example, suppose a team is building software and doesn't have the actual hardware on which to test the software; it can't really claim that the results produced at the end of the sprint are potentially shippable.
 Some teams, then, might (necessarily) start with a lesser end state and let their definition of done build over time as impediments are removed.
 Read more about this topic in the blog "Changing the Definition of Done."

 Definition of Done versus Acceptance Criteria

 As discussed more fully in the next chapter, each product backlog item that is brought into a sprint should have a set of conditions of satisfaction (item-specific acceptance criteria), specified by the product owner.
-These acceptance criteria eventually will be verified in acceptance tests.
 A product backlog item can be considered done only when both the item-specific acceptance criteria and the sprint-level definition of done have been satisfied.

 Teams shouldn't need two different concepts to specify an item's degree of completeness, done and done-done—Done should mean done.
 If your team is using done-done, gradually wean them off this crutch to the point where done means meets the acceptance criteria and the definition of done.